European Economic Community (Common Market)

 Council of the European Union (aka Council of Ministers)

-The European Council is one the EU’s two main decision-making bodies, alongside the European Parliament.
+The Council of the European Union is one of the EU’s two main decision-making bodies, alongside the European Parliament.
 It is formed of government ministers from each EU member state.
 Ministers meet to discuss, amend and adopt laws, and to coordinate policies.
 They have the authority to commit their governments to the actions agreed at meetings.
 Each EU country holds the Presidency of the Council on a 6-month rotating basis.
-Not to be confused with the Council of Europe or the European Council.
+Not to be confused with the Council of Europe or the European Commission.

 The European Commission is the EU’s executive body, comprised of one representative from each member state, and headed by a President and 7 Vice-Presidents.
 Its role is to propose legislation, enforce European law, set objectives, manage and implement EU policies and the budget, and to represent the EU outside of Europe.